openhab/openhab1-addons/bundles/binding/org.openhab.binding.daikin/README.md

 # Daikin Binding

-The openHAB Daikin binding allows monitoring and control of a Daikin air conditioner/heat pump.
+The Daikin binding allows monitoring and control of a Daikin air conditioner or heat pump, through either the KKRP01A wired module or the BRP072A42 wireless module.

 ## Prerequisites